Top Picks: The Best Hostels in London

 More seriously; these iconic or famous sights are popular for a reason.
 London sights specifically are full of interesting history, unique architecture and make for excellent photos to send home.

-Top tip: Purchase The London Pass if you intend on visiting many major attractions in a short period of time.
+Top tip: You can get The London Pass if you intend on visiting many major attractions in a short period of time.
 It includes free entry to places like the Shard, London Zoo and Westminster Abbey.

 So, during your time in London we recommend enjoying (at least) these 10 must-see sights to visit in London: